jeffreykegler/old_kollos/notes/misc/strand.md

     Straddle(dr-forw) = [X ::= A .
 B C]
 ```

-For some more examples let
+For some more examples, let
 ```
     X-L ::= A B b42L
     X-R ::= b42R C D